Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Results

-\subsection{IPR and NPR ANALYSIS}
+\subsection{IPR and NPR Analysis}

-Alongside the fractal dimension, we will analyze the spectrum with individual finite-sized IPR and NPR for robustness.

-For the IPR and NPR analysis, we will use the band-averaged IPR and NPR to get the information about the desired window of eigenstates.
+Alongside the fractal dimensions, we analyze the finite-size IPR and NPR averaged over the spectral window of interest.

-In Fig.\,\ref{fig:5}(a), we plot the averaged IPR and NPR for the middle of the spectrum as a function of disorder strength $\delta$ for $J_2=0.7$.
-At very small $\delta$, the spectrum is in critical phase (shaded region).
-We see that with a slight increase in delta, all states become localized (NPR$\to$0).
-As $\delta$ is further increased in the critical window (shaded region), these localized states begin to delocalize, indicating that the system has momentarily “re-entered” a multifractal phase.
-Pushing $\delta$ even higher, the NPR suddenly falls again, indicating a second localization transition.
-In strong agreement with the Fig.\,\ref{fig:3} correlation dimension analysis.
+In Fig.\,\ref{fig:5}(a), we plot the mid-spectrum averaged IPR and NPR as functions of $\delta$ for $J_2=0.7$.
+At $\delta=0$, the mid-spectrum states are extended.
+Increasing $\delta$ initially suppresses the NPR and drives the states toward localization.
+Within the subsequent reentrant window, the IPR decreases and the NPR recovers, consistently with the multifractal regime identified by the generalized dimensions.
+At stronger modulation, the NPR again approaches zero and localization is restored.
+In strong agreement with the Fig.\,\ref{fig:2} correlation dimension analysis.
 Panel (b) uses a different dimerization $J_2=1.2$.
-This time we do not observe dip–peak–dip sequence in NPR.
+This time, we do not observe a dip–peak–dip sequence in NPR.
 This suggests that the reentrance behavior is specific to certain dimerization.